Black Codes (United States): Northern states

-Description of (northern states)

-The term "Underground Railroad" describes the collective effort—sometimes spontaneous and at other times meticulously organized—to help enslaved individuals in North America escape from bondage.
-While many runaways embarked on their journeys alone and some successfully achieved self-emancipation without assistance, each decade during which slavery was legal in the United States witnessed a growing public awareness of an underground network and an increasing number of individuals willing to support those fleeing slavery.
-This study spans from American independence to the conclusion of the Civil War (1770s to 1865), with a particular emphasis on the years between 1820 and 1865.
-During this period, most antislavery advocates shifted from advocating for gradual emancipation to pursuing immediate abolition as their primary goal.
-Despite differing opinions within the movement, abolitionists played a crucial role in expanding and raising awareness about the informal network known as the Underground Railroad.
-The phrase "underground railroad" held no significance for earlier generations prior to the advent of railways in the 1820s; however, several events preceding this era served as precursors to the Underground Railroad.
-This study includes instances that exhibit characteristics of Underground Railroad activity but occurred before 1820.
-These early actions foreshadowed and contributed to the development of the Underground Railroad.
-While the main focus will be on its most active years, it is essential to document earlier related events that enhance our understanding of this significant national and geographically extensive initiative.

 Under Union occupation

-The Union Army relied on the labor of newly freed people, and did not always treat them fairly.
+The Union army relied on the labor of newly freed people, and did not always treat them fairly.
 Thomas W. Knox wrote: "The difference between working for nothing as a slave, and working for the same wages under the Yankees, was not always perceptible."
 At the same time, military officials resisted local attempts to apply pre-war laws to the freed people.
-After the Emancipation Proclamation, the Army conscripted black "vagrants" and sometimes others.
+After the Emancipation Proclamation, the Army conscripted Black "vagrants" and sometimes others.

-The Union Army applied the Northern wage system of free labor to freedmen after the Emancipation Proclamation; they effectively upgraded free blacks from "contraband" status.
+The Union army applied the Northern wage system of free labor to freedmen after the Emancipation Proclamation; they effectively upgraded free Blacks from "contraband" status.
 General Nathaniel P. Banks in Louisiana initiated a system of wage labor in February 1863 in Louisiana; General Lorenzo Thomas implemented a similar system in Mississippi.
-The Banks-Thomas system offered blacks $10 a month, with the Army's commitment to provide rations, clothing, and medicine.
+The Banks-Thomas system offered Blacks $10 a month, with the Army's commitment to provide rations, clothing, and medicine.
 The worker would have to agree to an unbreakable one-year contract.
 In 1864, Thomas expanded the system to Tennessee, and allowed white landowners near the Nashville contraband camp to rent the labor of refugees.

 Against opposition from elements of the Republican Party, Abraham Lincoln accepted this system as a step on the path to gradual emancipation.
 Abolitionists continued to criticize the labor system.
 Wendell Phillips said that Lincoln's proclamation had "free[d] the slave, but ignore[d] the Negro", calling the Banks-Thomas year-long contracts tantamount to serfdom.
 The Worcester Spy described the government's answer to slavery as "something worse than failure."